-In other games, the feast or famine that you can find in a Fortnite game doesn't exist to the same extent, with everyone having access to the same weapons, perks, loadouts, and generally the same health.
+In other games, the feast or famine that you can find in a Fortnite game (and other battle royale games) doesn't exist to the same extent, with everyone having access to the same weapons, perks, loadouts, and generally the same health.
 What makes Fortnite unique is that the player you encounter over the hill might have picked up five kills already and been lucky with lootdrops, which means they have full shields, full health, and a rocket launcher hiding in their back pocket as well.

 Alternatively, they could be sitting on 75 health, with only white weapons in their inventory.
 The problem that Fortnite presents is that you don't know until you engage them.
 The mindset adjustment I made in regards to this was to always assume it's a fully stacked opponent, as I had a number of deaths at the hands of well-geared enemies that I simply was not expecting.

 As one of the first third-person games I'd played, the idea of scanning the environment using the third-person camera was something completely foreign.
 Based on the gameplay of new players I've seen, few people understand the power of the third-person camera when used correctly.
 It's a small adjustment, but one that can give you that extra edge with little effort.

 Be it looking around a corner in a house or sitting in your little fort and looking over the large landscape, third-person peeking gives you extra information about the location of enemies.
 An advanced peeking tactic that Fortnite also opens up is edit peeking, where you place a building piece and edit it to see through it.